-It gives zero pleasure to be proved right.
-There are now more than enough humans already born to comprehensively trash this fragile, beautiful blue and green planet before the end of this century.
+It gives me zero pleasure to be proved right.
+There are now more than enough humans already born to comprehensively trash the habitats for plant and animal life in this fragile, beautiful blue and green planet before the end of this century.
 Climate change alone may suffice to make a major proportion of it uninhabitable.
 What is totally unavoidable and certain is an eventual return to some form of sustainability.
 Can we avoid "Nature's route" to effecting this, as in Figure 1 and the quote from Maurice Strong?